About Kaposi's sarcoma

-The main cause of KS is a virus called human herpes virus 8 (HHV8).
+The main cause of KS is a virus called human herpes virus 8 (HHV8), which is also known as Kaposi’s sarcoma herpes virus (KSHV).
 Most people who have this virus never get KS.
 But people with a weakened immune system who have the virus are more likely to develop KS.

 Our immune system is made up of tissues and organs that work together to protect us against infections.
 Different conditions can cause a weakened immune system.
-The one most commonly linked with KS is HIV (human immunodeficiency virus), the virus that causes AIDS.
+The one most commonly linked with KS is HIV (human immunodeficiency virus), the virus that can lead to Aids.

 Back to top

-There are four main types of KS and they’re all more common in men than in women.
+There are four main types of KS and they are all more common in men than in women.

 Classic Kaposi's sarcoma

 Classic KS is rare.
-Like many other cancers it develops without a weakened immune system.
 It’s more common in older men of Mediterranean, Middle Eastern or Jewish descent.

 This type of KS is normally only found in the skin, particularly on the lower legs and feet.
-It’s a slow-growing cancer and people with early classic KS may not need treatment.
+It’s a slow-growing cancer.
+People with early classic KS may not need treatment.

 Endemic or African Kaposi's sarcoma

-Endemic KS is found in parts of Africa where human herpes virus 8 is more common.
+Endemic KS is found in parts of Africa where HHV8 is more common.
 It develops more quickly than classic KS and can affect men, women and children of all ages, although it’s more common in men.

 Acquired Kaposi's sarcoma (sometimes called transplant Kaposi's sarcoma)

 Rarely, people who have a weakened or damaged immune system after an organ transplant develop acquired KS.
-This is because they need to takes drugs that suppress their immune system (immunosupressants) to reduce the risk of rejecting the donated organ.
+This is because they need to take drugs that suppress their immune system (immunosuppressants) to reduce the risk of rejecting the donated organ.